FAQs

 Your physical symptoms may be the primary issue, but they can also lead to a variety of difficulties in other areas, such as sleep, stress, and keeping up with activities that you want or need to do.
 Our service will support you to learn ways to manage these difficulties, and reduce the impact that your illness has on your life.

-How will talking about my pain help?
+How will talking about my pain/symptoms help?

 Often, talking about your difficulties to a professional can help you to see things from a different point of view, and to feel that you are not alone, and that your difficulties are normal and understandable.
 This can be the first step towards taking more control of your pain or other physical symptoms, and learning different ways to cope.